 Q. I can't get access to my child's student records.
 I pay for the classes, so why don't I have access?

-Regardless of your child's age, the privacy of their community college records is protected by law.
+A. Regardless of your child's age, the privacy of their community college records is protected by law.
 Unlike high schools, community colleges would be breaking the law and subject to severe penalties if they let you access your child's records.

 Q. Can my child attend a California community college while still attending high school?

-Yes.
+A. Yes.
 High school students may be permitted to enroll for community college courses, provided that they have your consent, have the consent of their high school administration, and meet college requirements.
 Consult your child's high school counselor for more information.

 Q. My child was homeschooled.
 Will that affect his/her ability to attend a California community college?

-Being homeschooled will not adversely affect your child's eligibility for attending a California community college.
+A. Being homeschooled will not adversely affect your child's eligibility for attending a California community college.
 At the most, if your child's homeschool was not part of a public high school district, you may need to provide supporting documentation.